-The Central Coast Renaissance Festival will turn San Luis Obispo’s Laguna Lake Park into a Renaissance village on July 16 & 17.
-This is truly the most unique summer festival in San Luis Obispo County.
+The Central Coast Renaissance Festival will turn San Luis Obispo’s Laguna Lake Park into a Renaissance village on July 15 & 16, 2017.
+This isn’t like any other summer festival, so here’s some advice on what to expect and how to get the most enjoyment out of this unique experience.

-So what should you expect?
-From the moment you arrive you’ll see folks dressed quite a bit differently from today’s dress.
+From the moment you arrive, you’ll see folks dressed quite a bit differently from today’s styles.
 From peasants to middle class to nobility, the over 500 costumed participants populating the village represent every level of society from the late 1500s in England, Ireland, Scotland, Italy, Spain and the Far East.

 Four stages of entertainment offer everything from music, singing, and dance of the period to comedy shows, ribald juggling shows, magic, acrobatics, storytelling, Shakespeare, buffoonery and much more.